Centaurus (Greek mythology)

-In Greek mythology, Centaurus is the father of the race of mythological beasts known as the centaurs or Ixionidae.
+In Greek mythology, Centaurus (Κένταυρος) is the son of Apollo and Stilbe, daughter of the river-god Peneius and the naiad Creusa.
+He is the twin brother of the hero Lapithes and father of the race of mythological beasts known as the Centaurs or Ixionidae (Ιξιονίδαι, Ixionidai).
 The Centaurs are half-man, half horse; having the torso of a man extending where the neck of a horse should be.
-They were said to be wild, savage, and lustful.
+They were a kindred people with the Lapiths and were said to be wild, savage, and lustful.

 Mythology

 After Ixion, king of the Lapiths, fell into insanity and was ostracized by his people, Zeus sympathized greatly with Ixion and brought him up to Olympus to dine with the gods.
 There Ixion saw Hera, Zeus' wife and queen of the gods, with whom he fell instantly in love and began to desire her sexually.
 Zeus, suspicious of Ixion, set for him a trap by fashioning a figure from cloud (Nephele) in the likeness of Hera and laying it next to Ixion whilst he was asleep in a field.
-When Ixion awoke, he began to make love to Hera's double, which so enraged Zeus that he drove Ixion from Mount Olympus, struck him with a thunderbolt, and damned Ixion to be eternally bound to a flying burning wheel that would spin around the heavens nonstop (though it was later moved to Tartarus).
+When Ixion awoke, he began to make love to Hera's double, which so enraged Zeus that he drove Ixion from Mount Olympus, struck him with a thunderbolt, and damned Ixion to be eternally bound to a flying burning wheel that would spin around the heavens non-stop (though it was later moved to Tartarus).

 Nephele's child by this union was Centaurus, a deformed child who hunched over and found no peace amongst other humans, and so removed to the mountain of Pelion.
-There, he roamed, lived, and mated with the Magnesian mares who resided there.
+There he mated with the Magnesian mares who lived there.
 This resulted in the birth of the centaur race.